 Nuts and seeds – Neutral to warming.
 All are sweet.

-Some leafy greens – This is the one food category that doesn’t just scream with sweet flavors.
+Some leafy greens – This is the one food category that isn’t abundant with sweet flavors.

 Cooking for the seasonal transitions

 The Spleen loves cooked foods, especially soups and stews.
 They are easy to digest and keep the digestive fire vital.
 Yes, some enzymes are lost in cooking, but if you aren’t digesting your food well, you aren’t getting the enzymes and nutrients anyway.
 To support Earth, keep to mostly cooked and warm foods, and adapt it slightly to the season you are moving into.
 For example – moving from Summer to Autumn include more cooked foods and start to reduce the raw foods.
 Autumn to Winter, increase the cooking time – longer cooked soups, roasted roots, etc., very little raw should cross your plate unless you live in a climate that still has raw foods growing.
 Winter to Spring, start to shorten and lighten cooking times and methods, maybe setting aside the heavier beef and mushroom broth for a light vegetable and mushroom broth, sprouts and young greens can be added into soups or stir fry….get the idea?
 The Earth/Late Summer foods are also the first place I go to to feed babies, elder, or anyone with any illness.

 Add in warm and neutral pungents